 This course allows PhD students who have not yet achieved candidacy to receive course credit as they learn methods and collect preliminary data for their dissertation project, as well as while writing their dissertation proposal.
 Ph.D. students in their second year of study and beyond register for 9 credit hours total per semester.
 Supervised research hours reflect the number of hours remaining after any other course credits for that semester are subtracted.
-To receive credit for Supervised Research, students must submit forms signed by their dissertation advisor indicating that they have made adequate progress on their research.
-Supervised research credits do not apply toward graduation requirements.
 Prerequisite: Completion of laboratory rotations and selection of an advisor.
 Fall and Spring.
 Pass/Fail.
 Course Director: Doug Paulsen, Ph.D.